IkonRules/risk-strategy-optimization/README.md

 ### Node-level Random Forest models

 The RF models predicted ownership and troop outcomes for individual nodes.
-Historical models achieved strong metrics relative to their generated labels, including capture ROC-AUC values around $0.985$–$0.995$.
+Models achieved strong metrics relative to their generated labels, including capture ROC-AUC values around $0.985$–$0.995$.

 The larger limitation was target validity.
 The labels inherited older local